-Set forth below is biographical information regarding the foregoing officers and directors of our General Partner:
+Set forth below is biographical information regarding the foregoing officers and directors of our general partner:

 Kelcy L. Warren.
-Mr. Warren is the Chief Executive Officer and Chairman of the Board of Directors of the general partner of ETO.
-Mr. Warren also serves as Chairman of the Board of Directors of ET's general partner.
+Mr. Warren serves as Chairman and Chief Executive Officer of our general partner.
+He was appointed Co-Chairman of the Board of Directors of our general partner, effective upon the closing of our IPO, and in August 2007, he became the sole Chairman of the Board of our general partner and the Chief Executive Officer and Chairman of the Board of the general partner of ETO.
+Prior to that, Mr. Warren had served as Co-Chief Executive Officer and Co-Chairman of the Board of the general partner of ETO since the combination of the midstream and intrastate transportation storage operations of ETC OLP and the retail propane operations of Heritage in January 2004.
 Mr. Warren also served as the Chief Executive Officer of PennTex Midstream Partners, LP's general partner from November 2016 to July 2017.
-Prior to the combination of the operations of ETO and Heritage Propane in 2004, Mr. Warren co-founded the entities that acquired and operated the midstream assets that were contributed in the merger.
-From 1996 to 2000, Mr. Warren served as a Director of Crosstex Energy, Inc. and from 1993 to 1996, he served as President, Chief Operating Officer and a Director of Cornerstone Natural Gas, Inc. The member of our general partner selected Mr. Warren to serve as a director and as Chairman because he is the Partnership's Chief Executive Officer and has more than 30 years in the natural gas industry.
+Prior to the combination of the operations of ETO and Heritage Propane, Mr. Warren served as President of the general partner of ET Company I, Ltd. the entity that operated ETO's midstream assets before it acquired Aquila, Inc.'s midstream assets, having served in that capacity since 1996.
+From 1996 to 2000, he also served as a Director of Crosstex Energy, Inc. From 1993 to 1996, he served as President, Chief Operating Officer and a Director of Cornerstone Natural Gas, Inc. Mr. Warren has more than 30 years of business experience in the energy industry.
+The members of our general partner selected Mr. Warren to serve as a director and as Chairman because he is ETO's Chief Executive Officer and has more than 30 years in the natural gas industry.
 Mr. Warren also has relationships with chief executives and other senior management at natural gas transportation companies throughout the United States, and brings a unique and valuable perspective to the Board of Directors.